How to live mortgage free

 The other reason you should remortgage regularly is because your loan-to-value (LTV) will change every few years meaning you may be able to get a lower interest rate even if rates in the broader market haven’t moved much.

 For example, say you bought a £250,000 house with a £200,000 mortgage.
 When you took out the deal you had an LTV of 80%.
 That means the bank has loaned you 80% of the value of your home.
 With a 25-year repayment mortgage at a 2.5% interest rate after three years you would have paid off £18,000.
 Assuming annual house price growth of 5% your house would now be worth £290,000.
 That means your LTV would have dropped to 63%.
 A lower LTV will give you access to better mortgage deals with lower interest rates.
-That will help you clear your debt faster.
+That will help you clear your debt faster and become mortgage free.

 Check if you are on the best deal and get free remortgaging advice from our award winning mortgage brokers